Richard Bowen (Royal Navy officer): Caribbean

 By the time of Bowen's arrival war had broken out between France and Britain.
 He was offered a chance to perform a similar to mission to his earlier voyages to the colonies in Australia, but turned in down in order to serve under Jervis, now commander-in-chief of an expedition to attack the French colonies in the Caribbean.
-Bowen joined the fleet as fourth-lieutenant and signal-officer aboard the 98-gun HMS Boyne, and after the fleet had rendezvoused at Barbadoes, sailed for Martinique on 3 February 1794.
+Bowen joined the fleet as fourth-lieutenant and signal-officer aboard the 98-gun HMS Boyne, and after the fleet had rendezvoused at Barbados, sailed for Martinique on 3 February 1794.
 Jervis placed Bowen in command of the guard and gunboats after the fleet's arrival at Fort de France Bay, and instructed him to prepare an assault on a large French frigate, the Bien Venu, chained to the walls of the fort protecting the city.
 The frigate was rumoured to hold a number of captured English prisoners, whom the French were threatening to kill by blowing up the frigate, should the British attempt to storm the fort.
 Bowen developed a plan of attack and on 17 February led an assault force consisting of Boyne's barge and a number of small boats.
 The boats rushed the frigate and the boarding party stormed her successfully.
 The boarding party killed or drove off all of her crew, with the exception of twenty whom Bowen took prisoner, among them the captain and lieutenant.
 Finding that there were no British prisoners aboard, Bowen manned the cannon and fired a broadside into the fort.
 He then took his prisoners off and returned to the British ships.
 Only the contrary wind prevented Bowen from sailing the frigate out as well.